• Skip to primary navigation

 Visiting Wayne is free.

-I’ll admit that after the description in Lonely Planet (not a bridge not for the faint of heart!) my expectations may have been a little too high.
+I'll admit that after the description in Lonely Planet (not a bridge not for the faint of heart!) my expectations for this pedestrian bridge may have been a little too high.

-Or perhaps my overdose of suspension bridges during our EBC trek in Nepal has made me immune to my fear of heights, but I didn’t find the Rosedale Suspension Bridge very scary.
+Or perhaps my overdose of wobbly suspension bridges during our EBC trek in Nepal finally made me overcome my fear of heights.
+In any case, I didn't find the Rosedale Suspension Bridge very scary.

-Nevertheless, it’s a fun stop and the view the from the hilltop across the river is beautiful!
+Nevertheless, it's a fun stop to add to your Drumheller trip itinerary.
+Plus the view over the Drumheller valley from the hilltop across the river is beautiful!

 Visiting the Star Mine Suspension Bridge is free.